MyParcelCOM/docs/content/api/rpc-endpoints/void-shipment.md

 {{% notice tip %}}
 As a rule of thumb, whenever a shipment has the `shipment-registered` status, it can be voided.
 Some exceptions exist of course, for example when the shipment was just handed over to the carrier and no status update has reached the MyParcel.com platform yet.
-The carrier will reject the shipment in such cases.
+The carrier will reject the request to void the shipment in such cases.
 {{% /notice %}}

 ## Request